S4I-ID/amcds-consensus/README.md

 Project completed as part of my master’s degree coursework (Algorithms, Models and Concepts in Distributed Systems).
-Consists of the Java implementation for the client of a given distributed system.
+Consists of a Java implementation for the client of a given distributed system.
 Implements features such as message broadcasting, NN atomic registry, failure detection, leader detection and uniform consensus.
 Used Protobuf library for message encoding/decoding and the log4j2 library for logging.<br>